-My son, a few months shy of 17, embodies that obscure, in-between enigma that is, almost by definition, teenager; by no means is he a child, yet it’s clear he still has many miles to log before turning the corner to adulthood.
-And as his mother, this makes the path I attempt to navigate feel increasingly tenuous.
+My son, a few months shy of 17, embodies that obscure, in-between enigma that is, almost by definition, a teenager; by no means is he a child, yet it’s clear he still has many miles to log before turning the corner to adulthood.
+As his mother, this makes the path I attempt to navigate feel increasingly tenuous.

-Halfway through his junior year of high school —which has been as grueling as all the experts warn it will be — my son’s goal is to earn a baseball and/or academic scholarship to a top university.
+Halfway through his junior year of high school —as grueling as all the experts warn it will be — my son’s goal is to earn a baseball and/or academic scholarship to a top university.

 He is waiting for me to tell him what to do.

 It would be easy for me to suggest that he continue pitching.
-For a moment, I consider encouraging him to keep cultivating his special talent, the one that had become evident when, at age eight, he was hurling the ball across the plate and striking out 11-year-old opponents.
+For a moment, I consider encouraging him to keep cultivating his special talent, which had become evident when, at age eight, he was hurling the ball across the plate and striking out 11-year-old opponents.
 The same aptitude that, as he entered high school, everyone insisted was sure to be sought-after by the college scouts, especially when paired with my son’s 6-foot-4-inch-and-still-developing frame.

-So taking his apprehension into consideration, it would seem equally acceptable for me to urge my son to abandon pitching altogether, to focus instead on playing third base, a position he loves.
+So, considering his apprehension, it would seem equally acceptable for me to urge my son to abandon pitching altogether to focus instead on playing third base, a position he loves.

 Yet I suggest neither option.
-Instead, I call upon the four utterly simple words I have found myself relying on with increasing frequency when I talk to my teen.
+Instead, I call upon the four utterly simple words I have relied on increasingly frequently when talking to my teen.

 “What do you think?”
 I ask.

 My son doesn’t recognize the magnitude of the question.
-He doesn’t have any appreciation for how cavernous those four tiny words are.
+He doesn’t appreciate how cavernous those four tiny words are.
 They stretch far beyond his baseball future, winding past the burden of college decisions and the anxiety over standardized tests — assessments that today feel so frighteningly heavy, so undeniably significant.

-My younger boy has always been somewhat of an oxymoron; he is, in certain situations, eclipsed by confidence and self-assurance, yet in others, immobilized by uncertainty.
+My younger boy has always been somewhat of an oxymoron; in certain situations, he is eclipsed by confidence and self-assurance yet immobilized by uncertainty in others.

 On the baseball diamond, he’s a natural leader.
-His deep, booming voice commands teammates where to cover, reminds them of the number of outs, and signals the spot where the batter last drilled the ball.
-Atop the sanctuary of that smoky orange clay dirt, his confidence and poise are undeniable.
+His deep, booming voice commands teammates where to cover, remind them of the number of outs and signals the spot where the batter last drilled the ball.
+His confidence and poise are undeniable atop the sanctuary of that smoky orange clay dirt.
 He is also opinionated, at ease speaking in front of crowds, and has a reputation for conversing with his friends’ parents far beyond the typical teen articulation of “hello” or “thanks for having me over.”

-Yet this same man-child requires painstaking directions before he will attempt to perform the simplest of new tasks — popping the hood on the car, attaching a file to email, swiping an ATM card.
+Yet this same man-child requires painstaking directions before attempting to perform the simplest new tasks — popping the hood on the car, attaching a file to email, swiping an ATM card.

-“How long should I reheat the pizza?”— he waits for my answer, despite the fact that he has successfully executed this very activity dozens of times before.
+“How long should I reheat the pizza?”— he waits for my answer, even though he has successfully executed this activity dozens of times.

-In instances like these, I suspect he’s just being lazy with his brain.
-Why exert energy thinking through a basic question when somebody else can provide the immediate answer?
-But other times, and especially with more consequential decisions, it is painfully clear that he requires affirmation just to escape a self-induced paralysis.
+I suspect he’s just being lazy with his brain in such instances.
+Why exert energy thinking through a basic question when somebody else can answer immediately?
+But other times, especially with more consequential decisions, it is painfully clear that he requires affirmation to escape a self-induced paralysis.

-My hope is that he will find a way to channel these skills — the diligence he pours into his studies, the precision that fuels his baseball regime — into other aspects of his life.
-I want him to try something new, and fail.
+I hope he will find a way to channel these skills — the diligence he pours into his studies, the precision that fuels his baseball regime — into other aspects of his life.
+I want him to try something new and fail.
 Then try again.

-Perhaps the process of becoming proficient at trusting himself really isn’t all that different; maybe it just takes practice.
+Perhaps becoming proficient at trusting himself isn’t all that different; it just takes practice.

-After all, my son knows he can’t review his flash cards one time and expect to get a good grade on the test; he must continue self-checking until he is able to flip each card confident in the knowledge he has mastered.
-Likewise, he doesn’t take a single round of balls in the batting cage and call it a day; he works on his stance and bat position and hand placement over and over, until every facet ultimately folds into the muscle memory that will translate to successful execution come game time.
+After all, my son knows he can’t review his flashcards once and expects to get a good grade on the test; he must continue self-checking until he can flip each card confident in the knowledge he has mastered.
+Likewise, he doesn’t take a single round of balls in the batting cage and call it a day; he works on his stance, bat position, and hand placement over and over until every facet ultimately folds into the muscle memory that will translate to successful execution come game time.